Israel Driving Guide

 If you are stopped by the local authorities, it is possibly because they want to see if you have complete documents, papers, and a license.
 The best thing to do whenever you encounter these types of situations is to comply with their request and present your identification card, domestic driver’s license, and international driving permit.
 This will give them an idea that you are a tourist and that you are just enjoying your vacation.

 Asking for directions in Israel is easier if you try to reach the locals.
+You can also ask Israeli drivers for directions.
 You could also utilize the online map guides for the region or capital that you are planning to visit in Israel and plot for the closest landmark to your destination.
 It is best recommended to download a local map guide for Israel whenever you drive through its borders.
 Here are some of the words you can use when asking for directions from a local:

 - Shalom - peace